Mortgages | By Lawyers

 • Item icon Power of foreclosure

-This is a process by which the lender obtains an order from the court that transfers the title to the secured property to the lender and the borrower’s right to redemption is extinguished.
-Transfer of the property to the lender is full satisfaction of the borrower’s debt.
-The lender can then hold ...
+Foreclosure is a legal process by which a lender obtains a court order transferring title to the secured property from the borrower to the lender.
+Once the order is granted, the borrower's right of redemption is extinguished, and the transfer of title constitutes full satisfaction of the debt owed ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.